 (c) the mortgagee lawfully had possession of the goods that are subject to the mortgage before the mortgage was entered into otherwise than by reason only of being the supplier of the goods.

-[(3) deleted]

 [Section 91 amended by No. 8 of 2009 s.
 44.]

 92. Debtor entitled to copy of mortgage